microsoft/pbiworkshops/Day After Dashboard in a Day/README.md

 1. How to write custom functions using the Power Query M formula language.
 1. How to ensure Query folding is occurring.

-To start the tutorial, visit [Data Preparation](./DataPreparation.md)
+To start the lab, visit [Data Preparation](./DataPreparation.md)

 ## Data Modeling

-In this tutorial you'll learn about...
+In this lab you'll learn about...

 1. How to configure different [Storage Modes](https://docs.microsoft.com/power-bi/transform-model/desktop-storage-mode) and create [Aggregations](https://docs.microsoft.com/power-bi/transform-model/aggregations-advanced) using Power BI Desktop.